soliantconsulting/SimpleFM/doc/src/repositories/automatic-creation.md

 The first thing you want to do is to create your metadata file.
 This is a simple XML file which describes all fields and relations of the entity in the given layout.
 You should choose one folder in which you place all those XML files, and each XML file must have a filename which equals the class name of the entity, with the namespace delimiters replaced by periods.
-So when your entity is named `My\Entity\SampleEntity`, the acccording filename would be `My.Entity.SampleEntity.xml`:
+So when your entity is named `My\Entity\SampleEntity`, the according filename would be `My.Entity.SampleEntity.xml`:

 ```xml